davidrunger/shaped/README.md

 ## Installation

-Add the gem to the `test` group of your application's `Gemfile`.
+Add the gem to your application's `Gemfile`.
 Because the gem is not released via RubyGems, you will need to install it from GitHub.

 ```ruby
 gem 'shaped', git: 'https://github.com/davidrunger/shaped.git'